 Who can apply for registration of these intellectual property rights and, briefly, what is the procedure for registration?

-Procedure: File application — Preliminary Examination — Acceptance + Application laid open for public examination — Request for substantive or modified substantive examination — Substantive examination — Certificate of grant issued — Gazetted
+Procedure: File application - Date of Filing Issued - Preliminary Examination - Acceptance + Application laid open for public examination - Request for substantive or modified substantive examination - Substantive examination - Certificate of grant issued - Gazetted.

-The proprietor of the trade mark which is used or proposed to be used by him.
+The proprietor of the trade mark which has been used or proposed to be used by him.

-Procedure: File application — Amendment in the event of non-compliance — Formality checking to see compliance with statutory requirement (plus amendments if necessary) — Search for prior marks & examination on the registrability — Gazetted for opposition upon acceptance — Certificate of registration issued upon no opposition
+Procedure: File application - Date of Filing Issued - Formality checking to see compliance with statutory requirement (plus amendments if there are non-compliance) - Search for prior marks & examination on the registrability - Gazetted for opposition upon acceptance - Certificate of registration issued upon no opposition

 A person who is carrying on an activity as a producer in the geographical area specified in the application with respect to the goods specified in the application.